MUNICIPAL EMPLOYEES RETIREMENT ACT OF 1984 (EXCERPT)

 (b) One member who is a retiree of the system appointed by the board.

-(c) Three members of the retirement system who are officers of participating municipalities or courts, who shall be designated as officer board members.
+(c) Three members of the retirement system who are officers of participating municipalities or courts, who must be designated as officer board members.

-(d) Three employee members of the retirement system who are not officers of a participating municipality or court, who shall be designated as employee board members.
+(d) Three employee members of the retirement system who are not officers of a participating municipality or court, who must be designated as employee board members.

 (5) The retirement board shall adopt its own rules of procedure and shall keep a record of its proceedings.
-Five members of the retirement board shall constitute a quorum at any meeting of the retirement board and at least 5 concurring votes shall be necessary for any decision by the retirement board.
-Each member of the retirement board shall be entitled to 1 vote on each question before the retirement board.
+Five members of the retirement board constitute a quorum at a meeting of the retirement board and at least 5 concurring votes are necessary for any decision by the retirement board.
+Each member of the retirement board is entitled to 1 vote on each question before the retirement board.

-(7) A vacancy shall occur on the retirement board upon the occurrence of any of the following events:
+(7) A vacancy occurs on the retirement board on the occurrence of any of the following events:

 (a) An officer board member ceases to be eligible for nomination as an officer board member.